 November 20 and 21

-As Mrs Dewani’s funeral was held Britain, uncertainty about the case started to emerge.
-Police sources South Africa started briefing local media that the shooting was not random and the investigation was turning towards a “planned hit”.
+As Mrs Dewani’s funeral was held in Britain, uncertainty about the case started to emerge.
+Police sources in South Africa started briefing local media that the shooting was not random and the investigation was turning towards a “planned hit”.

-Rodney de Kock, prosecuting the case, said Mr Tongo was to become a “state witness” – admitting involvement the carjack exchange for information.
+Rodney de Kock, prosecuting the case, said Mr Tongo was to become a “state witness” – admitting involvement in the carjack in exchange for information.
 Several reports claimed Mr Dewani was wanted to assist with an identity parade and started referring to the attack as an “apparent carjack”.

-Tour guides questioned the sense of driving into a township so late at night, while the UK, Mr Dewani’s business affairs were investigated.A report claiming PSP Healthcare - the care home service run with his brother and father, Prakash – was £6.25 million debt, proved to be false.
-However, accounts showed the company was £4.1 million debt, which prompted the family to ask their auditors to make a statement about the financial health of the company.
+Tour guides questioned the sense of driving into a township so late at night, while in the UK, Mr Dewani’s business affairs were investigated.A report claiming PSP Healthcare - the care home service run with his brother and father, Prakash – was £6.25 million in debt, proved to be false.
+However, accounts showed the company was £4.1 million in debt, which prompted the family to ask their auditors to make a statement about the financial health of the company.

 Mike Dunkley, of Dunkley’s chartered accountants, was unequivocal: “We have absolutely no cause for any concern with the trading position of the company, its funding strategy or its financial standing.”